 The Urban Water Innovation and Sustainability Hub (Urban WISH) is a new collaboration across Texas A&M AgriLife Research and Extension.
 It seeks to address the current and future challenges of urban water security and sustainability for North Texas and beyond.

 Urban WISH seeks to engage North Texans to identify opportunities for innovation in urban water management to advance economic and environmental sustainability across communities.
 In addition, we seek to work with a diverse set of local communities and organizations to both encourage and engage in stakeholder discussions on a sustainable urban water management system and services.
-This adaptive approach offers a strategy to better identify how our researchers and Extension personnel can support the community and advance a sustainable urban water future.
+This adaptive approach offers a strategy to better identify how our researchers and extension personnel can support the community and advance a sustainable urban water future.

-Urban WISH also aligns with the international and national agendas on urban sustainability and urban water will also place the research conducted at the AgriLife Dallas Center at the forefront of global scholarship.
-The Dallas–Fort Worth Metroplex provides a critical place to examine the epic challenge of urban water systems in a fast-growing metropolitan area under dynamic water-climate conditions.
+Urban WISH also aligns with the international and national agendas on urban sustainability and urban water and will place the research conducted at the AgriLife Dallas Center at the forefront of global scholarship.
+The Dallas–Fort Worth metroplex provides a critical place to examine the epic challenge of urban water systems in a fast-growing metropolitan area under dynamic water-climate conditions.
 Therefore, our efforts are strategically aligned with and connected to local and regional needs while engaging larger scientific communities in the United States and beyond working at the forefront of urban water sustainability.

 Dr. Becky Bowling is the AgriLife Extension lead for Urban WISH.
 She works jointly with AgriLife’s extensive network to develop and deliver outreach programming and resources to critical audiences on the topics of water conservation, water security and the science of Extension.